Jorwnpay/TGRS_BETL/README.md

 ### Prepare

 Here is a preparation step if you use the orginal datasets from [Huo's repo](https://github.com/huoguanying/SeabedObjects-Ship-and-Airplane-dataset) and [Valdenegro's repo](https://github.com/mvaldenegro/marine-debris-fls-datasets/releases/tag/watertank-v1.0).
-Note that if you use the prepared datasets in this repo, just **skip** this step and the datasets do not need any preparation.
+Note that if you use the prepared datasets in this repo, just uncompress all the `.rar` files under the data folder and **skip** this step.

 Firstly, Download datasets from [Huo's repo](https://github.com/huoguanying/SeabedObjects-Ship-and-Airplane-dataset) and [Valdenegro's repo](https://github.com/mvaldenegro/marine-debris-fls-datasets/releases/tag/watertank-v1.0) first, and adjust their file structure to: